Ancestry.com: 1990–1999

 More growth for Infobases occurred in July 1997, when Ancestry, Inc. purchased Bookcraft, Inc., a publisher of books written by leaders and officers of the LDS Church.
 Infobases had published many of Bookcraft's books as part of its LDS Collector's Library.
 Pelo also announced that Ancestry's product line would be greatly expanded in both CDs and online.
 Alan Ashton, a longtime investor in Infobases and founder of WordPerfect, was its chairman of the board.

 Allen and Taggart began running Ancestry, Inc. independently from Infobases in July 1997, and began creating one of the largest online subscription-based genealogy database services.

 In April 1999, to better focus on its Ancestry.com and MyFamily.com Internet businesses, Infobases sold the Bookcraft brand name and its catalog of print books to its major competitor in the LDS book market, Deseret Book.
 Included in the sale were the rights to Infobases' LDS Collectors Library on CD.
 A year earlier, Deseret Book had released a competing product called GospeLink, and the two products were combined as a single product by Deseret Book.

 The MyFamily.com website launched in December 1998, with additional free sites beginning in March 1999.
 The site generated one-million registered users within its first 140 days.
 The company raised more than US$90 million in venture capital from investors and changed its name on November 17, 1999, from Ancestry.com, Inc. to MyFamily.com, Inc. Its three Internet genealogy sites were then called Ancestry.com, FamilyHistory.com, and MyFamily.com.
 Sales were about US$62 million for 2002 and US$99 million for 2003.

 2000–2009

-In March 2004, the company, which had outgrown its call center in Orem, Utah, opened a new call center, which accommodates about 700 agents at a time, in Provo.
+In March 2004, the company, which had outgrown its call center in Orem, Utah, opened a new call center, which accommodated about 700 agents at a time, in Provo.
 Heritage Makers was acquired by MyFamily.com in September 2005.

-While the company had been offering free access to Ancestry.com at LDS Family History Centers, that service was terminated on March 17, 2007, because the company and the LDS Church were unable to reach a mutually agreeable licensing agreement.
-In 2010, Ancestry restored access to its site at Family History Centers.